 Other business models allow users to submit ideas and create products and services based on the users’ needs, wants, and preferences.
 Examples of these include social media, crowdsourcing, and open source communities.
 Crowdsourcing refers to the process by which users can submit ideas and seek the most promising ones through a collective “brainstorming” process.
 Social media allows users to share information about their experiences through blogs and tweets.

-A premium business model allows users to start with a low investment and gradually add additional features as their business grows.
+A premium business model allows users to launch a business starti with a low investment and gradually add additional features as their business grows.

 These features could include payment tiers, subscriptions, advertising, or promotional offers.
 Subscription is used for users who want to get special deals or perks from a business owner.
 Other features could include a platform for reporting, customer support, and managing customer accounts.
 Advertising lets businesses promote themselves and their wares through different mediums.